olimpo127/olimpo127/README.md

 ### Hi there, I'm Felipe Ojeda - [olimpo127][github] 👋

 ## I'm a Father, Full Stack Developer, and Industrial Civil Engineering student
-- 🌱 I’m currently practicing with Front and Back End procets to keep geting better
+- 🌱 I’m currently practicing with Front and Back End projects to keep geting better
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Be part of a great Developers Team to keep growing in this new world
+- 🥅 2023 Goals: Become part of a great Developers Team to keep growing in this new world
 - ⚡ Fun fact: I love playing video games and soccer (though i am really bad at it)

 ### Connect with me: